JonrGull/DiscBuddy/README.md

 Since I will not be able to keep this bot online 24/7, I have no problem with it being configured by other people.
 So please feel free to do so, but you need to add your own keys and tokens!

 - This Bot uses [NASA's API](https://api.nasa.gov/) and [thecatapi.com](https://thecatapi.com/) to provide images of space and cats.
-Create a .env file in the root directory of the project and add the following lines:
+Create an `.env` file in the root directory of the project and add the following lines:

 ```
 DISCBUDDY_KEY=<your_key>